cfpb/design-system/docs/pages/e-mail-signup-forms.md

   * The additional body text can further clarify what kind of information will be in the emails, with a focus on the value users will receive from the emails.

   * The placement of the email signup on the page should not interfere with the primary page goal.
 Users respond better to follow-on requests that happen after their primary goal has been met.
+eyebrow: Forms
+status: Released
+description: Email sign-ups allow users to stay engaged on a specific topic or content type produced by the Bureau.
+They are used to add individual email addresses to a specific mailing list that is relevant to the content on the page or the section it is contained within.
+use_cases: ""
 behavior: >-
   The mockups below show simultaneously how this pattern works within either a sidebar or a prefooter area.